ThiagoJoseSousa/ThiagoJoseSousa/README.md

 # Hey, nice to see you.

-I'm a web developer from Brazil, enjoying the web [portfolio](https://thiagojosesousa.netlify.app/).
+I'm a web developer from Brazil, enjoying the web.
+[Portfolio](https://thiagojosesousa.netlify.app/).

 <details>
 <summary>